Alessandro Circati

-Alessandro Circati (/it/; born 10 October 2003) is a professional football player who plays as a central defender for Serie A club Parma.
+Alessandro Circati (/it/; born 10 October 2003) is a professional soccer player who plays as a centre-back for Primeira Liga club Benfica.
 Born in Italy and a former youth international for Italy, he plays for and has captained the Australia national team.
+He is considered one of the best Australian players of his generation.

 Early life

 Circati was born in Fidenza, Italy, to Gianfranco Circati, who was a professional footballer.
 Born in the province of Parma and Emilia-Romagna region of Italy, his grandparents resided in Salsomaggiore Terme and originated from the region.
 Circati moved to Perth, Australia at the age of one.
 As a youth during school, Circati played football and Australian rules football, although focussed more on the former as he was "okay" at Aussie rules.
 He attended Servite College during high school and idolised Paolo Maldini.
-Circati began his football career at Perth SC until the age of 14 when he moved to the academy system of Perth Glory.
+Circati began his football career at Perth SC until the age of 14 when he moved to the academy system of Perth Glory, a club where his father previously played.